NewtonBench: Benchmarking Generalizable Scientific Law Discovery in LLM Agents: Miscellaneous

 \subsection{Memorization in LSR-Transform}

 With the enhanced reasoning abilities of frontier LLMs, the effectiveness of equation transformation in preventing LLM memorization may vary.
 In Table~\ref{tab:lsr_transform}, we present the performance of eight LLMs on LSR-Transform~\citep{shojaee2025llmsrbenchnewbenchmarkscientific} without observing any data.
 We observe that the latest LLMs demonstrate significant improvements over previous, weaker models, indicating their ability to deduce the transformed law from the original solely based on memorized knowledge (with an example from o4-mini below).

-On the other hand, as \textsc{NewtonBench} curates counterfactual physical laws via metaphysical shift, making recall of canonical laws insufficient.
-Therefore, all LLMs achieve zero scores in the DataBlind setting.
+On the other hand, as \textsc{NewtonBench} curates counterfactual physical laws via counterfactual shift, making recall of canonical laws insufficient.
+To further verify that performance on \textsc{NewtonBench} does not rely on memorization, we conduct a DataBlind experiment in the same setting, where models are required to generate hypotheses purely from contextual information without access to any observed data; the results are reported in Table~\ref{tab:newton_datablind}.
+We find that, even when given an explicit hint indicating that the target law is shifted, all models still achieve zero accuracy (with an example from GPT-4.1 below), which provides additional evidence that \textsc{NewtonBench} is effectively memorization-free.

 \begin{promptbox}[colback=black!5, colframe=white!40!black, title=LSR-Transform Example]{} \textbf{ {Question}}

 \hrule height 0.5pt \textbf{ {DataBlind Response by o4-mini (Correct)}}

 \end{promptbox}